emblab-westlake/rMAP/README.md

 ## User Manual
 ### Preparation
-In order to complete the analysis tasks smoothly and accurately, please install the necessary software and dependent environment in advance.
+In order to conduct the analysis tasks smoothly and accurately, please install the necessary software and dependent environment in advance.
 1. pigz
 2. PRINSEQ
 3. Bowtie2
 4. MetaPhlAn2
 5. HUMAnN2
 At the same time, please prepare the required database according to the requirements of each software.
-For example, H. sapiens, UCSC hg19(for Bowtie2);  UniRef90 database(for HUMAnN2); et al.
+For example, H. sapiens, UCSC hg19(for Bowtie2);  UniRef90 database(for HUMAnN2); etc.
 ### Raw data
 The paired-end sequences data which suffix with fastq.gz should be stored in the Raw_Data under the project path.
 For more information, see Example.